KingEnderBrine/-RoR2-ArtifactsRandomizer/README.md

 ## Blacklist
 You can add artifacts that won't be affected by randomization.
 If you enable artifacts that are blacklisted, they will be enabled for the whole run.

+## OnlyAtRunStart

+If true, randomization will only happen once at the start of the run, otherwise every stage

 ## Weight

 #### Default weight